Gertel Kraybill LLC

 Message From Odelya

 I draw on a wide range of approaches and work with you in selecting those that are right for you.
-These include attachment and developmental-focused psychotherapy, expressive therapies (psychodrama/drama, music, movement, visual art), body-oriented therapies mindfulness and self-compassion, cognitive reframing and behavioral modifications, brain training, and nutritional psychology.
+These include attachment and developmental-focused psychotherapy, expressive therapies (psychodrama/drama, music, movement, visual art), body-oriented therapies mindfulness and self-compassion, cognitive reframing, brain training, and nutritional psychology.

 I believe it is my responsibility to help clients reach self-sustainability.
 After our initial work, as things begin to stabilize, I will help you create your own unique self-sustainability plan to maintain the progress you've accomplished in the long term.

 Trauma takes away our spontaneity and in particular ways shuts us down giving us a feeling that parts of us are frozen.
 The antidote for this is movement, which provides access to places inside where talk won't open the door.
 I'm particularly good at helping clients figure out actions that allow them to feel a sense of expansion within and in their daily routines and engagements with others.

 It can be any kind of action - dance, yoga, exercise, going for walks or stretching, improvisational art, almost anything that involves action.
 I'm not an artist, actor, or dancer, nor are most of my clients.
-It's got nothing to do with being good at these things, it is about finding a way to work on things in addition to words and engage with creativity and grow spontenrety.
+It's got nothing to do with being good at these things, it is about finding a way to work on things in addition to words and engage with creativity and grow spontaneity.
 Engaging the body helps people discover things that would take a long time to get to, if at all, through talk therapy.

 More important than the tools and techniques that I use is the relationship that is built between you and me.
-Most trauma is caused in a relationship with someone else.
+Most trauma is caused by a relationship with someone else.
 Therefore, the path out of it needs to go through a relationship as well.